 Pteridophytes grow in a variety of habitat which is mostly terrestrial.
-They grow well in abundant moisture condition and shade while some flowerish well in xeric condition.
+They grow well in abundant moisture conditions and shade while some flourish well in xeric conditions.
 Example: Selaginella lepidophylla, Gleichenia.

 A few are aquatic.
 Examples include Marsilea, Salvinia, Azolla etc.

 Some are epiphytes such as Selaginella oregana, Lycopodium phlegmaria.

 Most of the forms except tree ferns are herbaceous.
 Pteridophytes are represented by most primitive vascular plant i.e. Equisetum and many fossil vascular plants like Rhynia, Hornea, Zosterophyllum, Asteroxylon etc.

 It is speculated that life began in the oceans, and through millions of years of evolution, life slowly adapted on to dry land.
 And among the first of the plants to truly live on land were the Pteridophytes.